verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

    - Nimbus: Central node to which we give a topology to run.
 Just like NameNode of Hadoop.
    - That node coordinates with a Zookeeper cluster which helps with coordination, centralized naming.
    - Supervisor nodes take information about what to do from the Zookeeper cluster and Nimbus master supervises the entire thing.
+4. Terminologies
+   - Nimbus: Central Coordinator of jobs
+   - Supervisor: Node that performs processing
+   - Task: A Bolt or spout of execution
+   - Worker: JVM process where a topology executes.
+A worker executes multiple tasks where each task is a partitioned bolt or spout on the stream of data.
+5. Stream Grouping:
+   - Assigns tuples to tasks through a consistent hashing mechanism
+   - Shuffle Grouping: Random assignments.
+No logical reasoning or affinity
+   - Fields Grouping: mod hash of subset of tuple fields.
+   - All Grouping: Broadcast to every task
+   - Getting partitioning right is the key to performance.

+### Lambda architecture
+0. Best of both worlds - Stream processing and batch processing
+1. Events are there, and two parallel systems are there to process.
+2. One system processes the batch processing, long term storage and slow and complete.
+3. Second system does stream processsing to compute faster summaries.
+4. Forced the people to write the same code twice - batch processing and stream processing.
+5. Features
+   - System input is an event stream.
+   - Events are immutable.
+Once event happens, it cannot un-happen.
+   - Batch and stream processing are functional.
+Pure functions.
+Transforms events into another form.

+#### Problems
+1. Very high rate of events
+2. Must remember and must store and interpret.
+Lots of Point Of Sale data from the large retail chain.
+3. Wrong answer fast and right answer slow: We are willing to tolerance imprecise data at a ridiculously lower latency.
+May be the precise answer takes 15 minutes to compute but we also need a good enough answer.

+#### Lamba components
+1. Big Data Store: Stream of events that goes to a resting place (Cassandra DB, any other NoSQL DB).
+Long term storage, batch processing and slow and accurate.
+2. Append only distributed queue: Same stream comes to an event processing framework.
+May give us temporary queuing, fundamentally stream processing.
+We never put the event at rest, we process it and moves ahead.
+It's fast and wrong.
+Willing to make compromises.
+3. Same input stream -> two different pipelines.

 ### Kafka
 1. Approach to distributed computation in which everything is a stream.
 Data is inflight, you have not put data somewhere and send computational functions to it.